intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 Note that the exception must be thrown synchronously, not delayed and thrown on the queue's asynchronous handler.

 ### No runtime exception for speculative compilation

 It is currently common for the runtime to speculatively compile some kernels.
 For example, DPC++ may bundle all kernels from the same translation unit together into a single device image.
-When the application submits one kernel K to a device D, the runtime actually compiles all kernels in K's device image for device D.  Let's assume in this example that the kernel K uses only features that are supported by D.  It would be illegal for the runtime to throw an exception in such a case just because some other kernel in the same device image uses a feature that is not supported by device D.
+When the application submits one kernel *K* to a device *D*, the runtime actually compiles all kernels in *K*'s device image for device *D*.
+Let's assume in this example that the kernel *K* uses only features that are supported by *D*.
+It would be illegal for the runtime to throw an exception in such a case just because some other kernel in the same device image uses a feature that is not supported by device *D*.

-## Design to implement required diagnostics
+## Design

 ### Changes to DPC++ headers